Bangladesh's Hasina celebrates 'absolute victory' after polls without opposition

 - 'Absolute victory' -

-Meenakshi Ganguly, from Human Rights Watch, said Sunday that the government had failed to reassure opposition supporters that the polls would be fair, warning that "many fear a further crackdown".
+Meenakshi Ganguly, from Human Rights Watch, said the government had failed to reassure opposition supporters that the polls were fair, warning that "many fear a further crackdown".

-Envoys from China, Russia and neighbouring India were among the first to congratulate Hasina, visiting her at home on Monday and praising her "absolute victory", her office said in a statement.
+Envoys from China and Russia were among the first to congratulate Hasina, visiting her at home on Monday and praising her "absolute victory", her office said in a statement.

 Beijing's ambassador Yao Wen praised a "long-established friendship" with Dhaka in a statement, underlining the deepening ties during Hasina's 15-year-long rule.